-- 2.19 Of the identified net affordable housing need in Christchurch, 19% could be met through provision of intermediate affordable housing, with 81% needed social or affordable rented homes.
-This is a higher proportion of social / affordable rented than seen across the Eastern Dorset HMA as a whole (77%). - 2.20 While a deficiency in affordable housing is identified, in practice this partly reflects needs from households who are already housed (but in homes which are unsuitable or unaffordable for them).
-Meeting the needs of these households will not necessarily result in a need for additional housing overall. - 2.21 Some households who are unable to secure affordable housing are able to live within the Private Rented Sector supported by housing benefit, It seems likely that the Private Rented Sector will continue to be used to make up for any shortfall of affordable housing. - 2.22 The evidence in this section does however indicate a substantial need for affordable housing.
+- 2.22 Of the identified net affordable housing need in Purbeck, 23% could be met through provision of intermediate affordable housing, with 77% needed social or affordable rented homes.
+This is the same proportion as seen across the Eastern Dorset HMA as a whole. - 2.23 While a deficiency in affordable housing is identified, in practice this partly reflects needs from households who are already housed (but in homes which are unsuitable or unaffordable for them).
+Meeting the needs of these households will not necessarily result in a need for additional housing overall.

+- 2.24 Some households who are unable to secure affordable housing are able to live within the Private Rented Sector supported by housing benefit, It seems likely that the Private Rented Sector will continue to be used to make up for any shortfall of affordable housing. - 2.25 The evidence in this section does however indicate a substantial need for affordable housing.
 In terms of overall housing provision, this suggests that some younger households may be constrained from forming should an increase in housing supply not be achieved.
 The next section considers this further, taking account of wider evidence of affordability pressures, and considers what scale of additional housing might be necessary to improve affordability.